| Safe Haskell | None |

 one end of an untyped duplex message transport, which allows to send and

 receive bytes.
-One will also need a Codec
+One will also need a Codec which handles conversion

 between the typed protocol messages and the untyped channel.

-, a compatible Codec
+Given the Peer, a compatible Codec and

-an untyped channel we can run the peer in some appropriate monad (e.g. IO
+an untyped channel we can run the peer in some appropriate monad (e.g. IO,

 or a simulation monad for testing purposes).
 The peer and codec have to